ibm-cloud-docs/vmwaresolutions/services/mcv-archi-bom.md

 Scale-up and scale-down are done in tandem across the two sites with a single user interface interaction.

-The management clusters can be scaled up and down with a maximum of 51 hosts.
-The stretch cluster can be scaled up and down with a maximum of 32 hosts.
+The management cluster can be scaled up and down with a maximum of 51 hosts.
+The stretched cluster can be scaled up and down with a maximum of 32 hosts.

 For example, you can add capacity by adding pairs of hosts, one in Site A and one in Site B to maintain uniformity in the configuration across the two sites.
 The status reflects that capacity is being added or removed to both sites simultaneously.